zwczwc/kaggle_inclass_quiz/README.md

 Just open the `.ipynb` file in jupyter notebook and run all code cells, then will get the submission `.csv` file in the directory.
 Before running, please pay attention to the dataset path and modify as you need.

+The final submission file is test.csv or final.csv.
+They are the same.
+I'm afraid of the conflict name with test data.

 #### Data Preprocessing and Feature Engineering